 One thing we know for sure is that the amount converted to NRVE will never be exactly equal to the required NRVE balance from the payments at the time of purchase (because token prices will vary over time).
 Some months, we will come out ahead and some months we will come up short.
 This way, the risk and reward is assumed by the community, with the 15% premium helping to defray things on the negative side.
 And, this way, we as a company will never profit from the conversion process, which helps to ensure that everyone's interests are aligned.

 The flow you see in the mind map does not otherwise represent a change, but it does clarify how things will work and may make it easier for you to visualize the process.

 The most complex part of it is how it handles what we call "pro rata" fees, which are the niche and publication ownership fees that are paid annually but credited in 12 monthly installments.
 When we receive those fees, we only pay out 1/12 of the amount collected in the first month, with the remainder going into a separate Pro Rata account.
 Each month, the system will dole out the monthly pro rata balances from the Pro Rata account to the Rewards account.

 All of the niche ownership fees we collect during the Alpha will fall into this Pro Rate processing.

-When the system pays members at the end of each month, those funds will go into a Member Credits Account, so that they are reserved for member disbursements.
-The funds in the "credits" account will be stored in Hot and Cold wallets to increase overall security of the balances.
+When the system allocates rewards at the end of each month, those funds will go into a Member Points Account, so that they are reserved for member disbursements.
+The funds in the "points" account will be stored in Hot and Cold wallets to increase overall security of the balances.